transcelerate/ddf-home/overview.md

 Many companies still manually conduct many of the activities that support the process of moving data from protocol development through clinical trial execution and beyond.

-Digital Data Flow (DDF) benefits include
+Digital Data Flow (DDF) benefits include:

 - minimized process hand-offs, data re-entry, and data format inconsistencies across study start-up and execution
 - a foundation for data exchange and interoperability between clinical technology systems, leading to greater compatibility among systems, flexibility for sponsors, and improved clinical trial efficiencies